-Jeannie Mantopoulos is the Chief Operating Officer for Resolve to Save Lives, an initiative of Vital Strategies.
-In this role, she provides leadership and management to promote operational excellence in Resolve’s two components: Resolve to Save 100 Million Lives and Resolve to Prevent Epidemics.
+Jeannie Mantopoulos is the Chief Operating Officer for Resolve to Save Lives.
+In this role, she provides leadership and management to promote operational excellence in Resolve’s two components: Cardiovascular Health and Prevent Epidemics.

 Jeannie led the establishment of Yale University’s first country office for field operations and oversaw leadership programs that trained mid- and senior level health professionals in over 20 countries, including the first Masters degree program in healthcare administration in Africa (at Jimma University, Ethiopia).

 Jeannie maintains a lectureship appointment with the Yale School of Public Health and is an International Advisory Committee Member for World of Children.
 Jeannie has a Bachelor of Arts degree in Economics from Hunter College and her Masters of Public Health from the Yale School of Public Health.